Angular2Guy/AngularPortfolioMgr/README.md

 ## Current state of the project
 The project can now serve as an example of howto integrate Angular and Spring Boot with Gradle as a build tool.
--The Gradle build is done.
+* The Gradle build is done.
--The security implementation uses Jwt Tokens and has an auto refresh feature in the frontend and the rest endpoint in the backend.
+* The security implementation uses Jwt Tokens and has an auto refresh feature in the frontend and the rest endpoint in the backend.
 The security setup is done.
--The setup of the Angular fronted is done.
+* The setup of the Angular fronted is done.

 The features coming now will be further features on the existing architecture.